rpsoft/TableTidier/ui/README.md

 -- Can we color code associations?
 Parent concept, less transparency, child concept more transparency?.
 Color indicates the grouping?.
 -- We need an infinitely big palette.

+-- Select Unassigned (tab): select those headings that have not been associated in a grouping.

+-- operate changed on the tableNodes variable, and store this away.
+We can always then reset it, by re-reading the HTML into nodes.